 With its colonial architecture, cobblestone streets, and volcano-studded backdrop, Antigua is easily one of Central America’s most picturesque and livable cities.
 This UNESCO World Heritage site combines rich history with modern amenities, making it a top choice for expats and remote workers.

 A growing international community thrives here, supported by reliable internet, co-working spaces, and a lower cost of living than many other hotspots.
 Housing is affordable, healthcare is accessible, and the city’s walkability makes daily life convenient.
+This makes it one of the best cities worldwide for remote work.
 While tourism keeps Antigua lively, it still retains a strong local culture, with bustling markets, cultural festivals, and a thriving café scene.

 Whether you’re hiking Volcán Acatenango, learning Spanish from skilled local instructors, or enjoying some of the world’s best coffee in a historic courtyard, Antigua offers a rich, well-rounded lifestyle.